Orckestra/orc-shared/docs/components.md

 See also the more [detailed documentation for list components](lists.md).

+## LookupSelect

+A select control which loads its values from a lookup definition.

 ## Modal

 - `look`: The appearance of the dialog box.
 One of `'default'` or `'dark'`.